NickCorcoran/OCP-network-policies/openshift-201/network-policy.md

     - podSelector: {}
 ```

-Lets try our curl command again.
+You can test out connectiving using a curl command :

-`oc -n [-dev] rsh hello-world-nginx-599d5d8898-2k9n2 curl -v 10.97.58.168:8080`
+`oc -n [-dev] rsh [pod1 name] curl -v [pod2 ip]:8080`

-We should now see "Hello, world..." returning from the curl command.
+You should now recieve a response returning from the curl command.

 ## Allow from OpenShift Router

-Pod to pod communication is now working but accessing the route is still failing.

 As network traffic from the route flows through the OpenShift router pods to our http pods we'll need to allow traffic from those pods.
 We can do that with a `namespaceSelector` that matches the namespace the router pods live in.